Barriers to housing sub-domain

 The Barriers to Housing sub-domain measures issues relating to access to housing such as affordability and is made up of the following indicators:

 - Household overcrowding: The proportion of all households in a Lower-layer Super Output Area which are judged to have insufficient space to meet the household’s needs

 - Homelessness: Local Authority District level rate of acceptances for housing assistance under the homelessness provisions of the 1996 Housing Act, assigned to the constituent Lower-layer Super Output Areas

 - Housing affordability: Difficulty of access to owner-occupation or the private rental market, expressed as the inability to afford to enter owner-occupation or the private rental market.

-Figure 1: Maps showing the areas of Herefordshire that are amongst the most deprived in England according to the Barriers to Housing sub-domain of the IMD 2015.
+Figure 1: Maps showing the 10% most deprived areas of Herefordshire according to the Barriers to Housing sub-domain of the IMD 2019.